BGforgeNet/handle-charsets/docs/gitattributes.md

 ## Gitattributes

-For correct display of tra files with non-UTF-8 encoding, you need to specify their encoding explicitly in `.gitattributes` file.
+To allow Github to display tra files with non-UTF-8 encoding correctly, you need to specify their encoding explicitly in `.gitattributes` file.

 An example: